Fishing Equipment List

 Plastic water bubbles

-Lures (all lures must be single hook and barb smash down)
+Lures (all lures must be single hook and barbless)

 feather jigs, plastic jigs, panther martins, or rooster tails (treble hook must be removed and replaced with a single hook),